sofymunari/SE2-final/docs/APIsDesignDocument.md

 - method: POST
 - url: '/studentlogin'
 - params: username, password
-- returned values
+- returned value: username of student or null(if authentication fails)

 ## Student Lectures
 - method: GET
 - url: '/studentlectures'
 - params: username (=email of the student)
-- returned value: ** list ** of objects with following attributes: lecture_id, number_of_lessons, course_name, professor_name, remotly(yes,no), date(String with date and hour), number_of_seat
+- returned value: **list** of objects with following attributes: lecture_id, number_of_lessons, course_name, professor_name, remotly(yes,no), date(String with date and hour), number_of_seat
 - some info: the lectures are only the available lectures for the student (not already booked by the student).
-Also lectures with no seats available are ** included **. list can be eventually empty [].
+Also lectures with no seats available are **included**. list can be eventually empty [].

 ## Student info
 - method: GET